kzvera/github-finder-react-app/README.md

 # Github Finder App

 App to search Github users and display their info.
-This is built using React, Router V6, and the Context API.
-View Demo:
+This is built using React, Router V6, and the Context API and deployed on Vercel.
+View Demo: [https://react-github-finder-app-nine.vercel.app/](https://react-github-finder-app-nine.vercel.app/)

 ## Usage